 changes in law

-The latest edition of our publication “Pending or announced changes in Polish law affecting the market—selected issues” is now out!
-It offers a summary of changes across twenty areas of law, and is particularly valuable for identifying the targets of current and planned changes and […]
+The latest edition of our publication regarding changes in law in Poland affecting the business environment is now out!
+This time under a slightly changed title: “Legal update.
+Changes in law in Poland affecting the business environment”.
+The publication offers a summary of changes across twenty areas of law, and […]

 On 9 July an amendment to the Civil Code will come into force concerning the statute of limitations.
 The general time limit after which claims will expire will be reduced to 6 years, while in most cases expiry will take effect from the last day of the calendar year.
 The rules applicable to expiry of claims of businesses against consumers will also change significantly.

 On 17 April 2018 the European Commission announced a proposed directive protecting whistleblowers.
 The aim is to establish minimum standards for protection of persons uncovering irregularities or violations of EU law, and to unify the law of the member states in this area.

 Work has begun on the government’s side on a bill amending the Waste Act and certain other acts.
 The provisions are a reaction to disturbing reports of waste entering Poland illegally and landfill fires which are hazardous, reported by the media in recent weeks.

 On 7 June 2018 the Government Legislation Centre published a proposal for amendment of the Environmental Protection Inspectorate Act and certain other acts on its website.
 Under the proposal, the Environmental Protection Inspectorate’s powers would be substantially broadened and administrative fines provided for in environmental laws increased.

 A bill has been submitted to the Sejm proposing major changes to the procedure for classification of objects or substances as by-products.
 If the amendment is passed, this will have a negative impact on anybody who uses such products in their activity.
 All classifications of objects or substances as by-products performed under the current laws will expire six months after the new bill comes into force.